ReSwift/CounterExample-Navigation-TimeTravel/Carthage/Checkouts/ReSwift/README.md

 # Getting Started Guide

-[A Getting Started Guide that describes the core components of apps built with ReSwift lives here](Readme/GettingStarted.md).
+[A Getting Started Guide that describes the core components of apps built with ReSwift lives here](http://reswift.github.io/ReSwift/master/getting-started-guide.html).
 It will be expanded in the next few weeks.
-To get an understanding of the core principles I recommend reading the brilliant [redux documentation](http://rackt.org/redux/).
+To get an understanding of the core principles we recommend reading the brilliant [redux documentation](http://rackt.org/redux/).

 # Installation